shamithoysal/IRIS-Labs-HW-Recs-Submission/README.md

 ### **Implementation**

 To handle the streaming data, we need to be able to see a pixel's neighbors without stalling the pipeline.
-This was achieved using 2 Line Buffer that caches the previous two pixel lines.
-This creates three vertical data taps: the live stream (`tap 2`) and the two delayed rows (`tap 1`, `tap 0`).
+This was achieved using 2 Line Buffers that cache the previous two pixel lines.
+This creates three vertical data taps: the live stream (`tap 0`) and the two delayed rows (`tap 1`, `tap 2`).
 From there, pipelined shift registers handle horizontal alignment, rebuilding a complete 3x3 pixel window every single clock cycle.
-The soul of the systolic array is the Multiply and Accumulate unit which are configured in a 3x3 arrangement.
+The soul of the systolic array is the Multiply and Accumulate unit.
+9 MAC units are configured in a 3x3 arrangement.
 Each pixel is handled by a single MAC Unit.
-This grid of nine pixels is then multiplied in parallel with the configurable weights and accumulated into the `final_sum`, delivering high throughput with minimal latency.
+This grid of 9 pixels is then multiplied in parallel with the configurable weights and accumulated into the `final_sum`, delivering high throughput with minimal latency.

 ### **Motivation**